 Child abuse services are a vital part of the hospital’s mission to improve the health of children.
 Our hospital and department goals are to:

-- Ensure the health and safety of every child and family that visits our hospital or our Network of Care
+- Ensure the health and safety of every child and family that visits our hospital or our locations

 - Help families if child abuse, neglect or domestic violence concerns are identified